akebu6/EcoRead/README.md

 ## What's Next for EcoRead ❓
 ---
 Continue developing the application because I want to implement this in our lives!
+The other thing is to implement the featrures not implemented and work more on the summariser for better results as well as allow users to create their own charts from data that they insert.